giorgio-mariani/GLUE3D/README.md

 For the binary and multiple choice tasks, the output is a dataframe which indicates extact match between the question answer and the model provided one.
 For the captioning task, results scores for *BLEU*, *METEOR*, *ROUGE-L*, *S-BERT*, and *SimCSE* are provided.
 All scores are scaled to range between 0-100.

 > [!NOTE]
-> For the captioning task it is also possible to change the evaluator to use qwen3-30B-A3B as a judge.
-To do so use the command:
+> For the captioning task, it is also possible to change the evaluator to use qwen3-30B-A3B as a judge.
+To do so, use the command:
 > ```bash
->glue3d evaluate --input-file captions.csv --output-file out.csv --task captioning_task --evaluator qwen_3_30B_A3B
+>glue3d evaluate captions.csv output.csv --task captioning_task --evaluator qwen_3_30B_A3B
 >```

 ---